 Remember, these aren’t huge portion sizes here.
 If you’re eating more frequently, then you don’t need to consume large quantities at a time.

-Pinpointing and avoiding POTS triggers are both highly individual and imperative in managing your health with this chronic condition.
-Once you have a better idea of triggers that worsen your symptoms, you can take active steps to minimize them and be on your way to feeling stronger, happier, and healthier!
+Pinpointing and avoiding POTS triggers are both highly individual and important in managing this chronic condition.
+Once you have a better idea of triggers that worsen your symptoms, you can take steps to minimize them and better prepare for them and be on your way to feeling stronger, happier, and healthier!